spettroscopio/Gamedev/audio/openal-soft/lib/readme.txt

 Windows
-Built OpenAL with support for the following backends: WinMM, DirectSound, WASAPI, WaveFile
+Built OpenAL with support for the following backends: WinMM, DirectSound, WASAPI, WaveFile.

 Linux
-Built OpenAL with support for the following backends: PulseAudio, ALSA, SndIO, SDL2, WaveFile
+Built OpenAL with support for the following backends: PulseAudio, ALSA, SndIO, SDL2, WaveFile.

 Built myself from the sources.